discocompute/examples/sdk/python_sdk_custom_docker/README.md

 	disco.core.exceptions.InvalidCredentials: Wrong email or password
 	```

-	*Answer*: You have to update the main.py and put in the username and password.
+	**Answer**: Modify the main.py and update the username and password.